turbot/steampipe-mod-aws-perimeter/README.md

 # AWS Perimeter Mod for Powerpipe

 > [!IMPORTANT]
+> [Powerpipe](https://powerpipe.io) is now the preferred way to run this mod!
+[Migrating from Steampipe →](https://powerpipe.io/blog/migrating-from-steampipe)
+>
-> Steampipe mods are [migrating to Powerpipe format](https://powerpipe.io) to gain new features.
-This mod currently works with both Steampipe and Powerpipe, but will only support Powerpipe from v1.x onward.
+> All v0.x versions of this mod will work in both Steampipe and Powerpipe, but v1.0.0 onwards will be in Powerpipe format only.

 An AWS perimeter checking tool that can be used to look for resources that are publicly accessible, shared with untrusted accounts, have insecure network configurations, and more.